logikfabrik/BuddyApiClient/README.md

     services.AddBuddyClient(new BuddyClientOptions { AccessToken = "" });
     ```

-4. Next, take a dependence on `IBuddyClient`, and query the Buddy API.
+4. Next, take a dependence on `IBuddyClient` (or any resource specific client interface, e.g. `IMembersClient`, `IProjectsClient`, and `IVariablesClient`), and query the Buddy API.

 ## How to contribute to BuddyApiClient